 This Policy is periodically reviewed by the College and its Board of Trustees, and any modifications will be included in the current version of the Policy published online by the College.
-See Error!
-Reference source not found., for additional information regarding revisions to this Policy.
+See Section 1.07 Policy Revisions for additional information regarding revisions to this Policy.